WMatthewARC/Module-12-Challenge/README.md

    ![Mars Result Index](https://user-images.githubusercontent.com/30300016/190523084-668a17c4-76ed-40e7-a70e-453716898278.JPG)

 `"WOW... was there an easier way to do this?
-Surly.
+Surely.
 But this allow us to flex our newfound skills! ~Thank you for your time."` :octocat: